Amyra123/Git-Practice/README.txt

 8. git commit -> commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

 9. git log -> lists down all the commits that have been made in the repository.
+Use `q` to exit the log area.

 10. git restore <file> -> If we did some dirty piece of code, and we want to delete all of it.
 We can simply restore the last staged clean version of the file using this command.